-April through July of current year.
+April through July of the current year.

 Key result one: Identify one central tool to use for all reporting and data management.

-Key result two: Migrate data from existing systems into one streamlined system and teach team members how to use new system.
+Key result two: Migrate data from existing systems into one streamlined system and teach team members how to use the new system.

 Key result three: Decrease time spent on reporting and administrative tasks by 20%.

 In this example, a company wants to increase the signups they get during conferences.
 They know that their previous conferences weren’t as successful because their booth was near the back and their banner didn’t stand out compared to their competitors’ banners.

 Get at least 50% more leads from every conference we attend.

 Key result one: Redesign the entire booth so that it’s more eye-catching and book booths that are in more transited areas.

 Key result two: Equip every rep with a tablet that they can use to get signups outside the booth.